kei-linyugui20223638023/Weather_dashboard_project/README.md

 │ ├── .github/
 │ │ └── workflows/
 │ │ └── main.yaml # GitHub workflow configuration file for CI/CD
-│ └── docs/ # Directory for generated project documentation (generated and deployed by the CI/CD workflow) 复制

 ## 6. API Usage Instructions
 1. **Get All Weather Data**: Send a GET request to `/weatherdashboard/api/v1.0/weatherdatas` to obtain all the data including real-time weather, today's weather, and 5-day weather prediction.